mantasastra/route-builder/README.md

-# Route Builder
+# Cross-country Route Builder

 ## Description

-This is a React application that allows you to plan your own cross country run and download it as GPX file.
+This is a React application that allows you to plan your own cross-country run and download it as GPX file.

 ## Detailed description